Desno365/Minecraft-Button-Library/README.md

 Installation
 ---------
-As mentioned before, the installation is pretty easy, you just have to copy all the `library.js` code into your ModPE script.
+Copy the code of the `library.js` and paste it into your ModPE script.

 Example
 ---------